 Road trips are one of the most enjoyable forms of travel, and part of their fun is their spontaneity.
-But go on too spontaneous of a road trip and trouble, or more likely just discomfort, could ensue.
+But go on too spontaneous of a road trip and trouble, or more likely, discomfort could ensue.
 Taking a little time to organize your car (use the Travel Planning Checklist) so that everything you need is at hand as you traverse the highways and backroads will significantly improve your road trip experience.

 Note: This article is not about the kind of road trip that includes tent camping or venturing too far off-road.
 Those require another level of equipment, and you shouldn’t undertake them with the same provisions you need to drive on mostly paved roads and sleep in relative civilization each night.

 Some say road trips call for a steady diet of junk food, but if beef jerky and drive-through burgers won’t keep you alert for ten hours behind the wheel, pack healthy foods that will last a long time.
 Apples are nearly indestructible, and other fruits like plums and grapes can stay good for several days too.

 And don’t forget the water.
 You’re in a car, so you might as well bring more than you think you’ll ever need.

 Some basics include a spare tire and jumper cables, some blankets or sleeping bags in case you have to stay with your car overnight, and a snow shovel and scraper.
 (If it’s August, you probably won’t need them, but if you live in the Northeast or Midwest, them in the car anyway, because you never know.)
 It also never hurts to bring tools or a pre-assembled car safety kit.

 Info and Documents